picocode1/LUA/readme.md

 	This lua will turn off money esp unless you press TAB

 [GAMESENSE] - Music.lua
-	This lua will open RadioURL to steamcommunity and plays radio's
+	This lua will open RadioURL to steamcommunity and plays radios

 [GAMESENSE] - Random Trashtalk.lua
 	This lua will trashtalk when you hit someone